rancher/docs/content/rancher/v2.x/en/tasks/clusters/adding-storage/_index.md

     - **Assign to Storage Class:**

          If you later want to automatically provision persistent volumes identical to the volume that you've specified here, assign it a storage class.
-Later, when you create a workload that includes persistent volume claims, Rancher automatically provisions a persistent volume for each container with a claim.
+Later, when you create a workload, you can assign it a persistent volume claim that references the storage class, which will provision a persistent volume identical to the volume you've specified here.

          >**Note:** You must [add a storage class](#adding-storage-classes) before you can assign it to a persistent volume.

 1. Click **Save**.

 **Result:** Your new persistent volume is created.

-For example, this volume is a _hostPath_ volume in Kubernetes:

 ## Adding Storage Classes